doorfortyfour/TileWorldCreator/docs/Workflow.md

 ### Actions stack
 ![actionStack](img/actionStack.png)
-> Each generation layer executes each action in the action stack from top to bottom.
+> Each blueprint layer executes each action in the action stack from top to bottom.

 <br><br>
 **Example for a stack:**